eclipse-vertx/vert.x/install.md

 This should be resolved in the next few days/weeks.

-In the mean-time, if you want to use JavaScript with Vert.x you will need to download and build Rhino from source.
+In the mean-time you will need to download and build Rhino from source.
 We include a script which does this automatically for Linux/OSX users.

 Please `cd` into the distribution folder and run the script `install_rhino.sh`.

+**Please note that the script in the distribution is currently trying to download a non-existent version of ant, please manually edit this to version 1.8.4**

 Windows users will have to manually clone the Rhino repository `git clone https://github.com/mozilla/rhino.git`.
 Build the jar `ant jar`.
 And copy the resulting jar `js.jar` into the `lib/jars` directory of the Vert.x distribution.

 Apologies for the inconvenience.